Qiyin Chuah of QC Immigration tells us how they navigate the complex immigration laws to give you peace of mind.

 Qiyin Chuah: My childhood was spent in Malaysia and my adulthood in the UK.
 Like many of our clients, I came to the UK to attend university.
 I completed my Bachelors and Masters in Law from the University of Manchester.
 My initial experience had been in Corporate Law; however, I pivoted into Immigration Law after being inspired by the deeply meaningful work of an immigration lawyer I hired to overcome a personal immigration issue.

 My company, QC Immigration, is celebrating its 10th anniversary!
 I founded this business purely from spotting a gap in the market through my personal lens as a UK migrant and professional lens as an immigration lawyer.
 When I decided to set up QC Immigration, the economy was still recovering from the ‘Credit Crunch’ recession.
 I made an intuitive ‘gut’ decision almost overnight to strike out on my own from frustration in the service quality and culture I had observed within the industry.
-I realised that there is an obvious gap in the market to deliver far superior service and results to paying clients who deserve better.
+I realized that there is an obvious gap in the market to deliver far superior service and results to paying clients who deserve better.

 QC Immigration specializes in UK Visa and Citizenship matters.
 We are an immigration law firm providing full legal representation and strategic advice to private individuals and businesses.
 We are both a B2C and B2B business.
 We set out to create value and positive business impact to stand out in a market saturated with conventional law firms.
-We are known for our exceptional success rate, multilingual expertise and bespoke service.
+We are known for our exceptional success rate, multilingual expertise, and bespoke service.
 We are:

 • Accredited at the highest Level 3 by the OISC (Office of the Immigration Service Commissioner)